ZipCodeCore/DataEngineering.Labs.GettingStarted/README.md

 * Make sure to use a professional username/handle.
 We recommend the username incorporates your name.
 * Be sure to add an appropriate avatar to your profile.

-## In your Notebook
+### Passwords

-Be sure to write down any passwords you create for any of these accounts on a special page of your notenook.
+Consider a password manager like enpass or lastpass to manage all of your accounts.
 (This way you can keep track of your Admin password for MySQL, which I guarantee you will otherwise forget.)

 ### Terminal